 - Make the salted water.
 Over medium heat, combine the sea salt with 8 cups of water.
 Stir to dissolve the salt.
-Once the salt has dissolved, remove from heat and let the salted water solution cool to room temperature.
+Once the salt has dissolved, remove from heat and let the salt water solution cool to room temperature.

 - Place the beef brisket in a large container.
-Pour the cooled salted water over the brisket.
+Pour the cooled salt water over the brisket.
 There should be enough water to cover the brisket entire (add more water if not).
 Cover and place in the refrigerator.
 Let it sit in the refrigerator for one week.

-- Remove brisket from the salted water solution.
+- Remove brisket from the salt water solution.
 Rinse and place the brisket in a large pot.
 Add enough water to cover the brisket.
 Bring to a boil, and then let simmer for 15 minutes.

 - Discard the water and place the brisket on a cutting board.
-Cut the brisket into bite size pieces and place them back into the pot.
+Cut the brisket into bite-size pieces and place them back into the pot.

 - Add 6 cups of water to the pot.
 Bring to a boil and let simmer for 1-2 hour (until the brisket is as tender as you like).